jacubero/VBF/Sphinx/source/design_d/genetic.rst

 Implementation
 ==============

-In order to use Galib library, the installation instructions described in `http://lancet.mit.edu/galib-2.4/Installation.html`_ must be followed.
+In order to use Galib library, the installation instructions described in `Installation Instructions for GAlib <http://lancet.mit.edu/galib-2.4/Installation.html>`_ must be followed.
 Once Galib is installed, we can use this library in conjunction with VBF library by using the following Makefile:

 .. code-block:: c